Important! Steps to Building a Agent

 Knowledge

-For example, if you want the Bot to be able to answer questions about returns and exchanges on the e-commerce platform, then you need to prepare relevant documents on the rules and regulations of returns and exchanges for the e-commerce platform.
+For example, if you want the Agent to be able to answer questions about returns and exchanges on the e-commerce platform, then you need to prepare relevant documents on the rules and regulations of returns and exchanges for the e-commerce platform.

 Tools